Stability of optimal spherical codes: Definitions and main results

 \begin{definition} A spherical $(d,N,s)$-code is called Delsarte-tight if there exists a polynomial $f=f_0Q_0+f_1Q_1+\ldots+f_kQ_k$ for $k\geq 1$, $f_0>0$ and $f_1,\ldots,f_k\geq 0$, such that $f(t)\leq 0$ for all $t\in[-1,s]$ and $N=f(1)/ f_0$. \end{definition}

 In the case all coefficients $f_1,\ldots,f_k$ are strictly positive, a Delsarte-tight set is known in literature as a sharp set (see \cite{ban09} for more details).
-This is not always the case that all these coefficients are definitely not 0.
+This is not always the case that all these coefficients are strictly positive.
 For instance, the vertices of a 600-cell in $\mathbb{S}^3$ form a Delsarte-tight but not sharp set.
 Table \ref{tab:sharp} from \cite{coh07} lists all known sharp configurations with their inner products and types.

+The main goal of this paper is to find out what codes satisfy the relaxed condition on the maximal inner product if the strict condition defines a Delsarte-tight $(d,N,s)$-code.
+We consider $(d,N,s+\varepsilon)$-codes and show how close they must be to Delsarte-tight $(d,N,s)$-codes.

 \begin{theorem}[Weak stability of Delsarte-tight codes] If there exists a Delsarte-tight $(d,N,s)$-code, then, for sufficiently small positive $\varepsilon$, any $d$-dimensional spherical code with all pairwise dot products less than $s+\varepsilon$ has no more than $N$ points and for any $(d,N,s+\varepsilon)$-code $S$ there is a constant $C$ and an isometry $A$ of $\mathbb{S}^{d-1}$ such that pairwise spherical distances between the points of $A(S)$ and the points of some Delsarte-tight $(d,N,s)$-code $T$ are not greater than $C\varepsilon^{1/m}$, where $m$ is the largest root multiplicity of the polynomial $f$ corresponding to a Delsarte-tight code $T$ as described in Definition \ref{Delsarte-tight}. \end{theorem}